Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Introduction

 \section{Introduction}

 In this paper, we consider the optimization problem

-where $f \colon \R^n\rightarrow \R\cup\lrbr{\infty,-\infty}$ is a nonlinear function and $\XX\subseteq \R^n$ is a compact nonconvex set.
+where $f \colon \R^n\rightarrow \R\cup\lrbr{\infty,-\infty}$ is a nonlinear function and $\XX\subseteq \R^n$ is a compact set, and both may be nonconvex.
 This is an important yet challenging problem class.
 Usually, it is tackled via global optimization techniques, that vary depending on the structure of $\XX$ and $f$.
 If $f$ were linear, one could solve the problem as a convex optimization problem if the convex hull of $\XX$, which is also a compact set denoted by $\conv(\XX)$, can be handled in a tractable manner.
 For example, if $\XX\subseteq\lrbr{0,1}^n$, then the convex hull has a tractable polyhedral description in many interesting cases and there are many techniques to approximate it algorithmically.
 However, already in the nonlinear convex case, and even if a full description of the convex hull of $\XX$ is available, the resulting convex relaxation can in general only deliver a lower bound, since a convex nonlinear function may attain solutions at points in $\conv(\XX) \setminus \XX$.
 In addition to the problem of potentially weak bounds, projecting the optimal solution of the relaxation onto $\XX$, for example via rounding, may introduce a loss in performance that can be hard to control.

-However, in this text, we want to go another route, where we replace $f$ with a function $g$ that is concave on $\conv(\XX)$ but agrees with $f$ on $\XX$, which we will call a \textit{concave tent}.
+However, in this text, we want to go another route, where we replace $f$ with a function $g$ that is concave on $\conv(\XX)$ but agrees with $f$ on $\XX$, which is called a \textit{concave tent} (see \cite{crama_concave_1993,tawarmalani_convex_2002}).
 Concave functions attain their optimum over compact convex sets at extreme points of these sets, so that for a general concave function $\hat{g}$ that overestimates $f$ on $\XX$ we have that